 Last year, I testified before this committee in support of Congressional efforts to enact comprehensive federal privacy legislation.
-The events of 2020 make the need for such legislation even more apparent.
+The events of the past year make the need for such legislation even more apparent.
 Due to the COVID-19 pandemic, we have seen a rapid shift to online work and learning, as well as the deployment of technological efforts to track the path of the virus.
-The California Consumer Privacy Act ("CCPA") went into effect earlier this year but the landscape continues to shift, as California and other states consider additional law and regulations.
-All of these developments reinforce the need for federal action.
-I therefore commend the Members of this Committee for your ongoing leadership in releasing proposed federal privacy legislation to give stronger protections to consumers, impart clearer guidance to businesses coupled with more accountability, and provide more authority to the FTC to police harmful data practices.
-Congress needs to act quickly, and the Leadership and Members of this Committee today continue to take very important steps in that direction.
+The California Consumer Privacy Act ("CCPA") went into effect in 2020, but the landscape continues to shift, as California's ballot initiative (the California Privacy Rights Act) amended the CCPA, and Virginia and Colorado enacted their own consumer privacy laws.
+These developments reinforce the need for federal action.
+Congress needs to act quickly, and I urge the Leadership and Members of this Committee to continue to take important steps in that direction.